 - Accept the grey in your life: “Life is like a box of chocolates”.
 You will never know what comes your way.
 It is never just black and white.
 Learn to accept that life can go a little downhill sometimes, but don’t be too alarmed by that.
 Enjoy the best and always keep yourself prepared for the worse.

 - Learn to laugh: Enjoy and appreciate the little things around you.
 It might surprise you, if you consciously look around with an open mind, you will see the miniscule things that may make you laugh.
 Maybe that neighbour you find annoying is actually a fun guy to be with or that aunty who is always badgering you with questions is actually concerned about you.
 And most of all learn how to laugh at yourself!
 People have made a career over doing that.
 There is absolutely nothing wrong with that.
 You are more fun than you expected to be.
-If you wish to discuss about any specific problem, you can consult a psychiatrist and ask a free question.
+Consult an Expert & get answers to your questions!

 Sir main bhut depression main rahti hu pta nahi sir main bhut kush rahne ki kosis karti hu but mujhese rha nahi jata main bhut irritated bhi hoti ja rahi hu abhi 2 July ki meri sadi thi mera tension ki wajah se kahi mann nahi lagta 1.30 saal pehle bhi maine depresion ki dvai li hai maine or ab phir se depression hai mujhe sir mujhe sach main bhut baar aisa mann karta hai ki main mar jau but sir mere husband mujhe bhut pyar karte hai or vo mujhe lekar thodi chinta karte hai sir agar apke pass koi solution hai to btao sir.